Neurological consequences of COVID-19: The ‘Silent Wave’

-“We have to shift community thinking that Parkinson’s not a disease of old age.
+“We have to shift community thinking that Parkinson’s is not a disease of old age.
 As we’ve been hearing time and time again, the coronavirus does not discriminate – and neither does Parkinson’s,” said Professor Barnham.

 “We can take insight from the neurological consequences that followed the Spanish Flu pandemic in 1918 where the risk of developing Parkinson’s disease increased two to three-fold.
-Given that the world’s population has been hit again by a viral pandemic, it is very worrying indeed to consider the potential global increase of neurological diseases that could unfold down track.”
+Given that the world’s population has been hit again by a viral pandemic, it is very worrying indeed to consider the potential global increase of neurological diseases that could unfold down the track.”

-He added, “The world was caught off guard the first-time, but it doesn’t need to be again.
+He added, “The world was caught off guard the first time, but it doesn’t need to be again.
 We now know what needs to be done.
 Alongside a strategized public health approach, tools for early diagnosis and better treatments are going to be key.”

 The study has been published in the Journal of Parkinson’s Disease [DOI:10.3233/JPD-202211]